ilcato/homebridge-fibaro-home-center/README.md

 ### Version 2.2.0

 - Main refactoring.
-- Fix dead devices management
+- Option to mark dead devices as not responding in HomeKit.
+- Log dead devices.
 - Dependencies updates.

 ### Version 2.1.0

-- fix to excluding devices feature
+- Fix to excluding devices feature
 - Dependencies updates.

 #### See all: [Releases](https://github.com/ilcato/homebridge-fibaro-home-center/releases)